Tissue Tightening with Titan

 Certain light energies and radiofrequency energy can be used to heat deeper layers of the skin while protecting the surface of the skin.
 This heating activates fibroblasts signalling new collagen to form and existing collagen to tighten over time.

 What desired results can be expected?

 In most patients a definite but modest to moderate improvement in the area treated is expected.
-For facial procedures and depending on the treatment area you can expect improved jaw line definition (less jowling), a more toned central cheek area, and a firmer, less lax neck.
+For facial procedures and depending on the treatment area you can expect improved jaw line definition (less jowl), a more toned central cheek area, and a firmer, less lax neck.

 Are there any negatives?

-The mild discomfort and lack of definite immediate improvement are the most commonly noted negatives for tissue tightening.
+The mild discomfort and lack of definite immediate improvement are the most commonly noticed for tissue tightening.
 The protocol methods for performing tissue tightening treatments have changed since the release of these devices.
 The discomfort has decreased with these changes and the chance for more immediate improvement has increased.
 To evaluate results, we have patients come in for follow-up evaluations visits six months following the treatments.

 Short-term immediate risks include prolonged redness at the area being treated, although this usually dissipates before you leave the office or within a couple of hours.
 Swelling can occur and could last for a few days to a week.
 In some rare instances, swelling and redness have lasted several weeks.
 The treatment area may also become temporarily white (blanching) following a treatment.
 Blanching typically resolves within 24 hours.